bobstaypolo/bobstaypolo.github.io/_posts/2026-05-29-what-banks-do.md

 date: 2026-05-29
 ---

+Notes on my journey getting to grips with what banks do and how they do it.

 My initial, schoolboy understanding of how banks worked was the following:
 * Depositors deposited money at the bank (for simplicity I imagined handing over some banknotes).
 * The bank lends this out to lendees, and charges them interest for the priveledge.